Updated July 2020!

 Is it cumbersome?
 Absolutely!

-Even if you have something that will set it up for you, you’re not off the hook.
+Even if you have someone who will set it up for you, you’re not off the hook.
 You still have more work to do every time you want to watch TV.

 They’re certainly not “set and forget.”

 Channel surfing has become the norm.
-If you want to watch something, you just flipped through the stations until you found what you were looking for.
+If you want to watch something, you just flip through the channels until you find what you are looking for.
 Or better yet, you went to your Channel Guide, which told you exactly what was on every single channel.

 Not so in the Kodi world.

-It’s funny to me that the same people who complain about having to open a different (official) app to watch different content are the same ones that swear by these complicated add-ons.
+It’s funny to me that the same people who complain about having to open a different (official) app to watch different content are the same ones who swear by these complicated addons.

-Do you really want to spend your TV time looking for something that works and actually looks good?
+Do you want to spend your TV time looking for something that works and looks good?

 So Why Should You Care?

-If you’re not a techie, or just don’t want to put the effort into constantly tweaking your setup…if you just want it to be simple and easy, then you might want to look at other options.
+If you’re not a techie or just don’t want to put the effort into constantly tweaking your setup … and you just want it to be simple and easy, then you might want to look at other options.

 3. They’re Almost Always Illegal